boengli/capacitor-fullscreen/README.md

 The Fullscreen functionality utilizes the WindowInsetsControllerCompat class to manage immersive mode in Android.

 ### Backwards Compatibility
 The immersive mode as implemented is best supported on Android 8.0 (API level 26) and above.
-While the base WindowInsetsControllerCompat can work on devices running Android 5.0 (API level 21), users may not experience the same level of functionality and behavior.

 ## Example Usage